jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.ByteExtensions.StoreBits(thisbyte,byte,int,Jcd.BitManipulation.BitMask).md

 ## ByteExtensions.StoreBits(this byte, byte, int, BitMask) Method

-Store a masked set of bits from a value to an offset in the destination The mask must apply to the destination bits.
+Stores a set of bits specified by a [BitMask](Jcd.BitManipulation.BitMask.md 'Jcd.BitManipulation.BitMask') from a source value to a bit offset and returns the modified value.

 ```csharp
 public static byte StoreBits(this byte value, byte source, int offset, Jcd.BitManipulation.BitMask mask);
 ```

 #### Parameters

 <a name='Jcd.BitManipulation.ByteExtensions.StoreBits(thisbyte,byte,int,Jcd.BitManipulation.BitMask).value'></a>